 The Role of the Book and Publishing Markets in Knowledge Circulation, in: Wiebke Keim, Leando Rodriguez Medina (Hg.), Routledge Handbook of Academic Knowledge Circulation, London 2023, S. 197-213

-Agents as a Connection between the Book Markets of Basle, Paris and Lyons in the Period of the Transition from the Middle Ages to Modern Times: The example of the agents of Johann Amerbach 1501-1513, in: Silvia Hufnagel, Þórunn Siguðardottir, Davið Ólafsson (Hg.): Paper Stories - Paper and Book History in Early Modern Europe, Berlin, Boston 2023 (Materiale Textkulturen 38), S. 237-254
+Agents as a Connection between the Book Markets of Basle, Paris and Lyons in the Period of the Transition from the Middle Ages to Modern Times: The Example of the Agents of Johann Amerbach 1501-1513, in: Silvia Hufnagel, Þórunn Siguðardottir, Davið Ólafsson (Hg.): Paper Stories - Paper and Book History in Early Modern Europe, Berlin, Boston 2023, S. 237-254

-Die Boten der Nationen der Universität von Paris im Mittelalter, Husum 2022 (Médaille Émile Le Senne der Académie des Inscriptions et Belles-Lettres, Institut de France)
+Die Boten der Nationen der Universität von Paris im Mittelalter, Husum 2022 (Dissertation, Médaille Émile Le Senne der Académie des Inscriptions et Belles-Lettres, Institut de France)

 Studentenbriefe als Quelle zur Erforschung des mittelalterlichen Kreditwesens: Die Darlehen von Bruno und Basilius Amerbach im Paris zu Beginn des 16.
 Jahrhunderts, in: Das Mittelalter 27 (2022) 2: Die Materialität von Kredit.
 Sachüberlieferungen mittelalterlicher Schuld- und Kreditbeziehungen, S. 390-409